ssonthal/lets-play-chess/README.md

 ### Backend (Render)
 1. Set up environment variables on your hosting platform
-2. Deploy the server directory
+2. Deploy the backend directory
 3. Ensure MongoDB connection is configured for production